Hornbill-Docs/itom-config/itom-config/configuration/site-integration-services.md

     * Name - name used to identify the SIS server to the Hornbill Instance.
     * Group - Should be a least one default group, others can be selected via drop down if created previously.
 1. Click the Create Site Integration Service button.
-1. The Authorisation Code is displayed, and should be recorded for later use.
+1. The Authorization Code is displayed, and should be recorded for later use.
 1. See the next section for details of how to pair your SIS with your Hornbill instance.
 1. Should you choose not to complete the pairing at this time, the connector can be found by selecting the Not Paired filter in your list of SIS Connectors.

 :::tip
-The Authorisation Code is valid for 1 hour.
+The Authorization Code is valid for 1 hour.
 Should the SIS connector and SIS installation not be paired during this time, the key will expire.
 To generate a new Key, remove the SIS connector and recreate it.
 :::

 ## Downloading and Installing the SIS Service
-The Site Integration Service is installed as a Windows NT Service called "ESPSisService" The Hornbill SIS is installed as a Windows NT Service and will require local administration rights for installation on the target computer.
+The Site Integration Service is installed as a Windows Service called "ESPSisService" The Hornbill SIS is installed as a Windows Service and will require local administration rights for installation on the target computer.

 1. Navigate to: Administration > Hornbill ITOM > Site Integration Services
 1. Click the Download Site Integration Server button on the toolbar